bagofbeanes/custom-playfield-scenecontrol/README.md

     - Body: `TrackExtraBody.png`
     - Critical line: `TrackExtraCriticalLine.png`
     - Edge: `TrackExtraEdge.png`
-    - Lane divider: `TrackLaneDivider.png`
+    - Lane divider: `TrackExtraLaneDivider.png`
   - Sky input:
     - Line: `SkyInputLine.png`
     - Label: `SkyInputLabel.png`
-- You can find example images for all skin elements in the `builtin/` folder.
-As mentioned earlier, critical line types are stored under `builtin/criticallines/`.
+- The textures used in the `builtin` skin may be used as templates for your own skins.

 <hr>